lemlac/mulem/docs/reference.md

 print("{x}")     -- Prints "1"
 ```

-To capture a mutable variable, you must mark it with the `@nonlocal` decorator.
+To capture a mutable variable, you can write `@capture` at the top of the function body and capture multiple variables at once.
 This helps make it easy to see which functions can mutate other variables and which don't.
-You just have to use `@nonlocal` on the first assignment of a variable—subsequent assignments will mutate the variable.
 This follows the same practice that `import` and `inherit` where all words in a given context are listed out clearly so that there are no accident name collisions or hidden gotchas.

 ```
 mu count = 0
 mu squared = 1
 mu cubed = 1

 addCount() =
+    @capture(count, squared, cubed)    -- Capture 3 variables at once.
-    @nonlocal                          -- On the line before the assignment. count += 1
+    count += 1
-    @nonlocal squared = count * count  -- Or in-lined.
+    squared = count * count
-    @nonlocal cubed = squared * count
+    cubed = squared * count

 addCount()
 addCount()